Train Hard. Fuel Smart. Race Strong.

 Training Is Stress.
 Fueling Is Adaptation.

-Without adequate energy and nutrients, the body struggles to repair, replenish, and rebuild.
+Every run places stress on your body.
+That stress is what stimulates progress — stronger muscles, improved cardiovascular efficiency, better endurance.
+But adaptation doesn’t happen during the run.
+It happens after.
+Without adequate energy (ie. calories) and nutrients, the body struggles to repair, replenish, and rebuild.
 Over time, this can show up as persistent fatigue, plateaued performance, increased injury risk, disrupted sleep, or difficulty hitting paces that once felt manageable.

 Training creates the opportunity for improvement.
 Fueling allows it to happen.